 If a list of PMKSA identifiers was generated, it shall be used to construct the PMKID List field in RSNE.

-The STA then transmits the Authentication frame to the AP.
+The FILSO then transmits the Authentication frame to the FILSR.

 Processing after receipt

-Upon reception of the Authentication frame with the Authentication algorithm number equal to 6, the AP shall perform the following procedure:
+Upon reception of the Authentication frame with the Authentication algorithm number equal to 6, the FILSR shall perform the following procedure:

-If the finite cyclic group indicated by the Finite Cyclic Group field is not acceptable, the AP shall respond with an Authentication frame with the status code of 77 (“Authentication is rejected because the offered finite cyclic group is not supported”) and terminate the FILS authentication protocol.
+If the finite cyclic group indicated by the Finite Cyclic Group field is not acceptable, the FILSR shall respond with an Authentication frame with the status code of 77 (“Authentication is rejected because the offered finite cyclic group is not supported”) and terminate the FILS authentication protocol.

-If the finite cyclic group is acceptable, the AP shall verify the validity of the STA’s ephemeral public key:
+If the finite cyclic group is acceptable, the FILSR shall verify the validity of the FILSO’s ephemeral public key:

 The public key is converted from an octet string to an element according to the conversion in 12.4.7.2.5 (Octet string to element conversion).

 The public key, as a group element, is verified in a group-specific fashion as described in 5.6.2.3 of (#298)NIST Special Publication 800-56A R2.
-If verification fails, the AP shall terminate the FILS authentication protocol.
+If verification fails, the FILSR shall terminate the FILS authentication protocol.

-The STA’s nonce and validated ephemeral public key are extracted from the Authentication frame.
+The FILSO’s nonce and validated ephemeral public key are extracted from the Authentication frame.

-The AP shall check whether PMKSA caching is being attempted by the presence of the PMKSA List field in RSNE.
-If the PMKID List field is present in RSNE, the AP checks whether any PMKSA identifier offered in the PMKID List matches an identifier for a cached PMKSA.
-If so, the AP selects a PMKID that matches and shall continue the FILS Public Key authentication protocol using PMKSA caching, otherwise the AP shall continue the FILS Public Key authentication protocol using digital signatures.
+The FILSR shall check whether PMKSA caching is being attempted by the presence of the PMKSA List field in RSNE.
+If the PMKID List field is present in RSNE, the FILSR checks whether any PMKSA identifier offered in the PMKID List matches an identifier for a cached PMKSA.
+If so, the FILSR selects a PMKID that matches and shall continue the FILS Public Key authentication protocol using PMKSA caching, otherwise the FILSR shall continue the FILS Public Key authentication protocol using digital signatures.

 Post processing

-Next, the AP shall
+Next, the FILSR shall

 Generate a random 16-octet nonce and a random ephemeral private key, and then uses the agreed-upon group’s scalar-op (see 12.4.4.1 (General)) with its private key to generate its ephemeral public key.